ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - Twice, Kiran has gone through a bloody poop phase
     - generally happens for a week and goes away
     - unsure cause but no need to worry, goes away by itself
+- I tie the poop bags to the leash and untie during walk (any method works)

 ## Food